 - Mix in 5 pounds of sugar until fully dissolved.

-- Pour 4 gallons of water into the fermentation bucket, then add 10 pounds of sweet feed, mix well.
+- Pour 4 gallons of water into the fermentation bucket, then add 10 pounds of sweet feed, and mix well.

 - Add the sugar syrup, let cool to room temperature, then add yeast.